Skip links

 Solo Piano

-Pianists enjoy many training and performance opportunities, including the annual Solo Piano Competition, public masterclasses in front of hundreds of audience members, chamber and solo performances, and mentorship both on and off stage.
-Be immersed doing what you love in one of the most beautiful cities in the world, surrounded by an enthusiastic and caring community committed to your success.
+Enjoy abundant training and dynamic opportunities, including the Solo Piano Concerto Competition, public masterclasses for passionate and enthusiastic audience members, chamber and solo performances, and mentorship both on and off stage.

 Training & Performance Opportunities